Complete Guide to Rose Valley Cappadocia

 Rose and Red Valley Hike

-If you decided to add the Red Valley to your hike, you have made the right decision.
+If you decide to add the Red Valley to your hike, you have made the right decision.
 The Red Valley was one of our favourite valleys in Cappadocia.

 From the Rose Valley viewpoint, you simply follow the path towards the Aktepe Hill, or Red Valley Sunset Viewpoint.